Double, double toil and trouble; fire burn and cauldron bubble…

 The hardest part will be choosing between all the fantastic options.

-And if you need help with that, don’t ask me; I usually make way too many Halloween cakes and desserts because I can never decide on just one.
+And if you need help with that, don’t ask me; I usually make way too many Halloween desserts because I can never decide on just one.

 Halloween dirt cake is simply dirt pudding cake with a touch of Halloween flair.